jbmilgrom/google-product-categories-openai/README.md

 `localhost:3003` provides an index of other features including `/traverse` which facilitates an exploration of the Google Product Category taxonomy

-# The Algorithm

-## Using OpenAI Model gpt-3.5-turbo and Google Product Categories to Classify Websites
+# Using OpenAI Model gpt-3.5-turbo and Google Product Categories to Classify Websites

 [Application](https://google-product-categories.herokuapp.com/url) | [Code](https://github.sc-corp.net/jmilgrom/google-product-types)